How To Write An Author Bio – Ideas from Bestsellers

 Tony Robbins

 Tony Robbins is probably one of the best-known motivators and self-help gurus (although he doesn’t use that word) in the world.
+If you’ve read any Tony Robbins books or attended his events, you can likely attest to the profound impact he can have on people’s lives!
 Let’s see what his author bio contains.

 “Tony Robbins is a bestselling author, entrepreneur, and philanthropist.